Welcome, Friends

 Now, I live only a short drive from Walt Disney World and visit the resorts weekly.
 Many of my days are spent exploring what the resorts have to offer, so I can share those details with you.

-Whether it’s helping you decide which hotel best suits your needs or filling you in on where to find a fabulous brunch for that morning you plan to sleep late—I’ve lived it.
-My hope is that by the end of your vacation, you’ll feel rested and refreshed with a new resort on your list to try “next time.”
+Whether it’s helping you decide which hotel best suits your needs or filling you in on where to find a fabulous brunch for that morning you plan to sleep late, I’ve lived it.
+My hope is that by the end of your vacation, you’ll feel rested and refreshed and have a new resort on your list to try “next time.”

 Here are a few of our most helpful resources: